Find Out More!

 Developing Gratitude and Grit in Our Students

 Gratitude is a foundational value in the culture here at Jubera Brazilian Jiu-Jitsu in both the kids and adult programs.
 Being thankful for the people and things we have in our lives leads us to take better care of those relationships and ourselves.
 Studies at Yale show us that gratitude leads to happiness, impulse control and mental strength.
 A kid with more gratitude is a happier, resilient and frankly tougher child.
-In practice, the best college wrestling room in the country, Penn State also talks about the value of gratitude on a consistent basis.
+The best college wrestling room in the country, Penn State also talks about the value of gratitude on a consistent basis.

 Through training at Jubera Brazilian Jiu-Jitsu your children will develop the all important quality of Grit in our Kids Jiu-Jitsu Program.
 See your kid develop the ability to persevere, overcome and succeed in difficult circumstances.
 Grit can only come from being tried and tested in a crucible like training Brazilian Jiu-Jitsu at our academy.